Shipstr/react-coding-challenge/README.md

 ### What language, framework, build tool... should I use?

 You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/).
+[Vue.js](https://vuejs.org/) is also acceptable..

 ### What should I include with my source code?